-Council considerations when looking at a differential for commercial land will include the following: Rates are an allowable deduction for tax purposes for commercial properties, commercial properties are operated for profit, there is a wide diversity of retail operators both in size and type, and the farming sector underpins economic activity for much of the local economy and any other factors as may be deemed relevant from time to time.
+Council considerations when looking at a differential for commercial land will include the following:

+Rates are an allowable deduction for tax purposes for commercial properties, commercial properties are operated for profit, there is a wide diversity of retail operators both in size and type, and the farming sector underpins economic activity for much of the local economy and any other factors as may be deemed relevant from time to time.

-Policy: Council considers it appropriate to continue to have a 95% differential for commercial land in recognition of the changes to relative property values following the 2018 general revaluation of properties and reliance on the level of economic activity of the farming sector.
+Policy: Council considers it appropriate to continue to have a 95% differential for commercial land in recognition of the impact that Covid 19 has had particularly on this sector, despite the impact of relative property values following the 2021 general revaluation of properties.